cosmos/cosmjs/packages/faucet-client/README.md

 yarn start-dev
 ```

-The tests need to be told you are running the faucet via an environmental
+The tests need to be told you are running the faucet via an environment
 variable:

 ```sh